-- Make sure you're within about 30 feet of the projector, and the remote control is not angled away from the projector by more than 30° in any direction. - You may need to replace the remote control's batteries (see page 55). - Dim the room lights and turn off any fluorescent lights.
-Make sure the projector is not in direct sunlight. - Turn off nearby equipment that emits infrared energy, such as a radiant room heater. - You cannot operate the projector with the remote control or control panel buttons while Cinema Color Editor is in use.
-If a problem occurs, select Update to Latest Status from the Projector menu in Cinema Color Editor.
+- Make sure you're within about 30 feet of the projector, and the remote control is not angled away from the projector by more than 30° in any direction. - You may need to replace the remote control's batteries (see page 50). - Dim the room lights and turn off any fluorescent lights.
+Make sure the projector is not in FixYourDLP direct sunlight. - Turn off nearby equipment that emits infrared energy, such as a radiant room heater.